top of page

 LT | TEXAS | 6’4 | 320

 Strengths: Banks is a dense tackle with good size and length.
-He has a very low stance, and is able to stay in this position while sustaining blocks.
-Banks is good on the second level and has solid coordination in the run game.
-He shows great pop in space and can move people off their spot Weaknesses: Nothing truly stands out for me with Banks.
-He slips way too often and miscalculates angles.
-His athleticism is nothing special and can sometimes look heavy footed Bottom Line: Banks has the size and pedigree to potentially develop into a starting tackle, but I don’t like his current value.
+He plays from a low stance and does a nice job maintaining leverage while sustaining blocks.
+He moves well to the second level and shows solid coordination in the run game.
+Weaknesses: Nothing about his game truly pops.
+He slips too often, misjudges angles, and his athleticism is underwhelming.
+At times, he looks heavy-footed and labored in pass sets.
+Bottom Line: Banks has the physical tools and pedigree to develop into a starting tackle, but I’m skeptical of his value as a potential top-13 pick.

 Grade: Round 2